PGY2 Ambulatory Care Residency-Portland

 - Longitudinal learning provides structure and continuity

-- Face-to-face interaction builds relationships with patients to help affect real change
+- Face-to-face interaction builds relationships with patients

 - Collaboration allows residents to share knowledge and learn from other health care professionals

-- Establish a collaborative, interdisciplinary practice
+- Establish a collaborative, interdisciplinary practice to provide evidence-based, patient-centered treatment

 - Demonstrate leadership and practice management skills